 After considering the Company's position, the economic environment and the forecasts described above, the directors have a reasonable expectation that the Company will have adequate resources to continue in operational existence for the foreseeable future.
-This is further supported by the Group holding sufficient cash resources to support the Company's obligations as they fall due.
 For this reason, they continue to adopt the going concern basis in preparing the Financial Statements.